 work with agricultural employers to advise them about the availability of the ARS for U.S. workers and to provide compliance assistance where appropriate.

 MSFW outreach staff are the only staff authorized to perform MSFW outreach work.
 MSFW outreach staff may coordinate MSFW outreach activities with National Farmworker Jobs Program (NFJP) grantees as well as with public and private community service agencies and MSFW groups.
 NFJP grantee activities involving MSFWs is not a substitute for MSFW outreach responsibilities.
+This does not apply to general outreach activities and services provided to all customers, which may be performed by any qualified staff.

 MSFW Outreach Staff Responsibilities, Qualifications, and Guidelines